Sunday, April 26, 2020

 She was 15.
 Stripping.
 And addicted to drugs made by people with 2-digit IQs who never attended a high school chemistry class.

-Equipped with this new perspective, I started feeling worse and worse about the work I was doing.
+with this new perspective, I started feeling worse and worse about

 No *wonder* everybody looks like People of Walmart.